mcvnh/tradehub-elixir/README.md

 ---

 Welcome to the Tradehub SDK for Elixir language.
-The goal of building this project is to empower developers by offering an client that is easily to interact with all aspects of the Switheo Tradehub blockchain, and the [DEMEX](https://app.dem.exchange/) decentralized exchange via its REST/Websocket endpoints.
+The goal of building this project is to empower developers by offering an API client that is easy to interact with all aspects of the Switheo Tradehub blockchain, and the [DEMEX](https://app.dem.exchange/) decentralized exchange via its REST/Websocket endpoints.

 > The code found in this repository is unaudited and incomplete.
 Switcheo is not responsible for any losses incurred when using this code.